 The dairies are selling a lot of this buttermilk soup because the easiest way of getting this dish is just to buy it.
 We never buy processed Koldskål - it's just so easy to make yourselves and we believe it has a much better taste.
 To make your own Koldskål you basically just need to whisk together egg yolks, sugar, vanilla with some buttermilk and plain yogurt - it's that simple and it only takes about 15 minutes to prepare.

 There a several different ways of making this dish but this is the recipe we always use and we believe it's the most traditional one.
 Koldskål is normally served with Kammerjunker, which is a small and crisp Danish biscuits typically flavored with lemon and cardamom.
 However, we normally serve this dish with fresh strawberries and blueberries as topping - it's just wonderful.
-The strawberries just make this dish even more summerly.
-You can basically use any topping you think is great.
-If you want to make this dish more filling, you can consider oats, which is rich on dietary fibers, or maybe this chocolate-coconut granola.
+You can find the recipe for kammerjunker here on my Nordic blog.

 - 4 egg yolks

-1 liter (1/4 gal) plain yogurt (~3.5% fat)
+- 1 liter plain yogurt (~3.5% fat)

-1 liter (1/4) buttermilk
+- 1 liter buttermilk

-2 tbsp cane sugar
+- 2 tbsp cane sugar

 - 1 vanilla bean

-1 tbsp lemon juice
+- 1 tbsp lemon juice

-Step 1: Use a hand mixer to whisk the egg yolks and sugar into a light and fluffy mixture.
+- Use a hand mixer to whisk the egg yolks and sugar into a light and fluffy mixture.

-Step 2: Scrape out the vanilla seeds from the vanilla bean.
+- Scrape out the vanilla seeds from the vanilla bean.
 We have made a simple step-by-step guide how to do this.
 Mix the vanilla seeds with one tablespoon of sugar.

-Step 3: Whisk the vanilla seed together with the egg yolks.
+- Whisk the vanilla seed together with the egg yolks.

-Step 4: Whisk the yogurt with the egg yolks.
+- Whisk the yogurt with the egg yolks.
 Add the yogurt in 3-4 steps and whisk well in between each step.

-Step 5: Finally add the buttermilk and mix it well together.
+- Finally add the buttermilk and mix it well together.
 Flavor with lemon juice.

-Step 6: Keep the buttermilk soup/Koldskål in the fridge.
+- Keep the buttermilk soup/Koldskål in the fridge.
 You can leave the empty vanilla beans in the bowl - it still has much great flavor.